The Station landscaping

 Following an open tender process, Daracon Construction was selected to undertake these important works.
-Demolition of the old paving and asphalt is compete, top soil has been laid and drainage and electrical services installed.
+Demolition of the old paving and asphalt is compete, top soil has been laid and drainage and electrical services have been installed.

-Works will be limited to 7am to 6pm, Monday to Friday.
+Works are limited to 7am to 6pm, Monday to Friday.
 A five-day construction week is part of a more balanced approach to construction deliverables and timelines.

 The work site has been fenced-off during this time, and the temporary car park adjacent to The Station is now closed.